 - To a medium bowl, add the wet ingredients- flax egg, pumpkin puree, oil, and plant milk.
 Add the sugar and mix until well combined.

-- Next, add the dry ingredients - rolled oats, salt, baking powder, cinnamon, ground nutmeg, ground ginger, allspice (optional), ground clove (optional), and the raw pecans.
+- Next, add the dry ingredients - rolled oats, salt, baking powder, pumpkin pie spice, and raw pecans.
 Stir until they are well mixed.

 - Pour the oat mixture into the baking dish.
 Top with more raw pecans if desired.
 Bake for 25-30 minutes or until golden.